emre/utopian_data/README.md

 #### Why

-I have been working on a seperate *statistics* application (private) for a while to analyze Utopian data better.
+I have been working on a separate *statistics* application (private) for a while to analyze Utopian data better.
 However, using a REST API for statistics is not practical.